 I buy my matcha from the online tea shops listed below.
 These retailers only sell quality matcha green tea.

 I have also bought matcha green tea from The Tea Spot and the ceremonial grade from Adagio Teas.
-Both have very good Japanese matcha tea.
+Both have excellent Japanese matcha tea.

 Instant breakfast win!
 Thank you.
 So easy.